Everyone has a personal connection to science.

 The Story Collider presented its first show in St. Louis to a packed room in May.
 It featured stories that included a science journalist’s comically disastrous trip to a radio telescope in Chile and the heartbreaking experiences of a young gay doctor learning about AIDS in the 1980s.

 Going forward, Story Collider shows in St. Louis will be produced by St. Louis Public Radio’s science reporter Eli Chen and local comedian Zack Stovall.
-The next show will take place in early October.
-Stay tuned for upcoming dates and location.
+The next show will take place on Oct.
+5 at the Ready Room in The Grove.

 We’re accepting pitches on a rolling basis.
 We’re looking for true stories and personal tales about how science has affected your life.